jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 Save this code to a file, ie. `tinder.rb`.
 Don't forget to set your token at the top of the script and to customize your message.

-Execute the ruby script to send out the messages :
+Execute the ruby script to send out the messages:
 {% highlight bash %}
 ruby tinder.rb
 {% endhighlight %}